aelb66/Domestic-Violence-Explanatory-Model/index.md

 ![image](https://user-images.githubusercontent.com/75398560/124226282-3352e480-db4c-11eb-9e9c-a7aac1b3dbff.png)

-### Merging relevant datasets from ABS data to offence data
+#### Merging relevant datasets from ABS data to offence data
-`merge` function from `tidyverse` can only take 2 arguments so I had to repeat merges.
+`merge` function from `tidyverse` can only take 2 arguments so I had to repeat merges 4 times.
 This can be tedious if you have several datasets and I'm sure there is a better way to merge data together :sweat_smile:.
 Do your research!

+Sample code of two merges below.
 ```r
 #merge1
 LGA.dat <- merge(